 People who buy from trusted sources certainly aren't getting a "deal," but they are getting value.
 If you are investing in the futures market in vintage t-shirts, make sure you’re buying the real thing.
 To be absolutely sure, buy something new from a vendor you can rely on.
 And purchasing a rock t-shirt can help support an artist trying to survive in the era of digital downloads.

-Gene Simmons, formerly of KISS, might have told us that rock died some time ago, but he knows enough to invest in the music memorabilia, rock t-shirts and a chain of cafes that buys and sells collectible rock and roll merch.
+Gene Simmons, of KISS, might have told us that rock died some time ago, but he knows enough to invest in the music memorabilia, rock t-shirts and a chain of cafes that buys and sells collectible rock and roll merch.
 Classic rock bands still fill arenas, bringing in $300,000,000 a year at present and showing no signs of slowing down.
 An original concert t-shirt from a band’s glory years sells for $10,000 or more.
 The market for vintage rock t-shirts has exploded in recent years and hasn’t found its ceiling and maybe never will.

 Vintage rock apparel of all kinds is rocking the music memorabilia market these days.
-The MTV Unplugged cardigan once worn by Nirvana’s Kurt Cobain recently sold at auction for over $137,500.
+The MTV Unplugged cardigan was once worn by Nirvana’s Kurt Cobain recently sold at auction for over $137,500.
 If you own vintage t-shirts—or cardigans—of your own, now might be a good time to find out what they’re worth.
 The t-shirt market is an excellent place to add to your collection of music memorabilia right now.